Return to top

 Starbucks Dragon Drink Recipe

-Made with nutty and creamy coconut milk, sweet mango, apple juice, and bits of dragon fruit, this vibrant Starbucks dragon fruit drink recipe copycat is full of dreamy sweet flavors!
+Made with nutty and creamy coconut milk, sweet mango, apple juice, and bits of dragon fruit, this vibrant Starbucks dragon fruit drink is an easy recipe that is full of dreamy sweet flavors!
 This specialty pink drink is made with simple ingredients, is vegan, gluten-free, and is easy to make caffeine-free.
 Everyone will love this vibrant-colored drink!

 Prep Time5 minutes